-Have you considered starting your own appraisal firm, but don’t know where to start?
+Are you considering starting your own appraisal firm, but don’t know where to start?

-If you have answered yes to these questions, the time is ripe to venture out on your own and start working for yourself.
-Sure, there are many hurdles to starting your own commercial real estate appraisal business and it can be a confusing process at first.
-Where do you start?
-Although there is no exact blueprint for how to start, following the insight in this article is a great way to position yourself for success.
+The time is ripe to venture out and start your own commercial real estate appraisal business.
+Sure, there are hurdles and although there is no exact blueprint for how to begin, following the insights in this article is a great way to position yourself for success.

 Whether you are starting a new appraisal business alone or with a partner, you will want to form a legal entity to protect yourself and your personal assets.